joshbegley/nyt-latest/README.md

 `Donald J. Trump won his battle with establishment Republicans.
 Now, it’s disputes over immigration, taxes and foreign policy that will test his party’s unity.`\
 https://nytimes.com/2025/01/18/us/politics/donald-trump-inauguration-republican-party.html

-**Liverpool Women's Beard calls on PGMOL to protect Smith**\
+**Liverpool Women manager calls on PGMOL to protect Smith**\
-`Liverpool Women head coach Matt Beard says striker Olivia Smith is at risk of getting a &#8220;serious injury&#8221; unless more is done to protect her.`\
+`Liverpool Women manager Matt Beard says striker Olivia Smith is at risk of getting a &#8220;serious injury&#8221; unless more is done to protect her.`\
 https://nytimes.com/athletic/6070937/2025/01/18/liverpool-women-olivia-smith/

 **Trump Vowed a Crackdown on the Mexican Border, but It’s Already Quiet**\